-Initially adopted: November 11, 2003 Last revised substantively May 11, 2021 Exhibit A last revised: February 17, 2015 Last reviewed: August 17, 2023 (amended with New Name only)
+Initially adopted: November 11, 2003 Last revised substantively May 11, 2021 Exhibit A last revised: February 17, 2015 Last reviewed: November 13, 2024

 EXHIBIT A

 NNN REIT, Inc. ("NNN") Equity Retention Policy for Covered Persons

 Persons covered by this policy include (a) all members of the board of directors of NNN REIT, Inc. (the "Company"), and (b) the chief executive officer and other key officers of the Company selected by the Company's chief executive officer and the compensation committee.
 These persons are referred to as "Covered Persons."